josephdadams/TallyArbiter/listener_clients/pimoroni-blinkt-listener/README.md

 # Improvements and Suggestions
 We are welcome to improvements and suggestions.
-You can submit issues and pull requests on this repo, or contact Joseph Adams through the *"Contact"* page on the [techministry blog](http://www.techministry.blog/contact).
+You can submit issues and pull requests on this repo.